ivy-llc/ivy/docs/partial_source/deep_dive/1_function_types.rst

 *Standalone* functions are functions which do not reference any other *primary*, *compositional* or *mixed* functions whatsoever.

-By definition, standalone functions can only reference themselves or other standlone functions.
+By definition, standalone functions can only reference themselves or other standalone functions.
 Most commonly, these functions are *convenience* functions (see below).

 As a first example, every function in the `nest.py`_ module is a standalone function.